earacena/3D-STL-File-Parser/README.md

 `source 3dv_env/bin/activate`

-The terminal line should now have a `(3dv_env)` preceeding it, now simply follow the instructions above to run the script.
+The terminal line should now have a `(3dv_env)` preceeding it, now simply follow the instructions above to run the parser.